aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-tables/working-with-columns-and-rows/_index.md

 This involves restricting content inside the cells of a row from being split across a page.
 In Microsoft Word, this can found under Table Properties as the option “Allow row to break across pages”.
 In Aspose.Words this is found under the **RowFormat** object of a **Row** as the property **RowFormat.allow_break_across_pages**.
 The code example given below demonstrates how to disable rows breaking across pages for every row in a table.
 You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-Python-via-.NET/blob/master/Examples/Data/Table%20spanning%20two%20pages.docx).

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Tables-working_with_tables-RowFormatDisableBreakAcrossPages.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Tables-working_with_tables-RowFormatDisableBreakAcrossPages.py" >}}

 ### Keeping a Table from Breaking across Pages